petebunting/Sfm/README.rst

 Sfm requires:

-- GNU/Linux or Mac OS only
+- GNU/Linux or Mac OS for full functionality (python scripts are not platform dependent)

 - Python 3